-We believe that our high-quality Relationships and Sex Education will stay with our pupils for life.
-RSE is not about encouraging teenagers to become sexually active nor is it about promoting any particular lifestyle or relationship choice.
+We believe that our high-quality Relationships and Sex Education (RSE) will stay with our pupils for life.
+RSE is not about encouraging teenagers to become sexually active nor is it about promoting any lifestyle or relationship choice.
 RSE is about providing pupils with the knowledge, skills and confidence to make safe, healthy and informed relationship choices as young people and in the future as adults.
-RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including: Our curriculum is taught from Year 7-13, is age appropriate and differentiated to the needs of ALL pupils.
-We present information in an objective, balanced and sensitive manner.
+RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds.